 - Using a sharp knife, slice down the length of the vanilla bean.
 Spread it open, and using the knife or a spoon tip, scrape out the mealy vanilla caviar.
 Add the vanilla caviar to the onions.
 Save the scraped vanilla pod for your sugar canister or dry and grind with your coffee beans.1 vanilla bean

-- Add the tomato paste, soy sauce, apple cider vinegar, and bourbon.
+- Add the tomato paste, soy sauce, apple cider vinegar, molasses, and bourbon.
 Bring to a boil stirring constantly, then reduce heat to a simmer.
-Simmer 20 minutes to reduce sauce.1 tablespoon soy sauce, â…“ cup apple cider vinegar, 6 oz tomato paste, 1 cup Knob Creek Maple Bourbon
+Simmer 20 minutes to reduce sauce.1 tablespoon soy sauce, ⅓ cup apple cider vinegar, 6 oz tomato paste, 3 tablespoon bourbon, ½ teaspoon liquid smoke, 2 tablespoon molasses

 - Let cool, then pour into Ball canning jars.
 Freeze or hot water process what you will not be using in the next week.
 See Notes for link for Hot Water Canning Process Method.